-Policy or plan reference Proposed Change and reason for change SA screening • Following consultation, it can be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing.
-In applying these new considerations, suitable areas for wind energy development will need to have been allocated clearly in a Local or Neighbourhood Plan.'
-The proposed modification replaces the requirement for a minimum separation distance between a dwelling and a wind turbine, included as there was support from Members, Parish Councils and local residents for this criteria, with the guidance set out in the Written Statement.
-The Council has not identified areas as suitable for wind energy development in the Local Plan; however areas could be identified in Neighbourhood Plans made during the plan period.
-25 March 2015 - Written Ministerial Statement from the Secretary of State for Communities and Local Government (Eric Pickles)This WMS covers a number of topics related to local plan policies including solar energy.
+Table 10.2: Screening the Proposed Changes - South Cambridgeshire Local Plan 113 Policy or plan reference Proposed Change and reason for change SA screening In applying these new considerations, suitable areas for wind energy development will need to have been allocated clearly in a Local or Neighbourhood Plan.'
+The proposed modification replaces the requirement for a minimum separation distance between a dwelling and a wind turbine, included as there was support from Members, Parish Councils and local residents for this criteria, with the guidance set out in the Written Statement. • The Council has not identified areas as suitable for wind energy development in the Local Plan; however areas could be identified in Neighbourhood Plans made during the plan period.
+25 March 2015 - Written Ministerial Statement from the Secretary of State for Communities and Local Government (Eric Pickles) This WMS covers a number of topics related to local plan policies including solar energy.
 It states: 'The National Planning Policy Framework includes strong protections for the natural and historic environment and is quite clear that local councils when considering development proposals should take into account the economic and other benefits of the best and most versatile agricultural land.
 Yet, some local communities have genuine concerns that when it comes to solar farms insufficient weight has been given to these protections and the benefits of high quality agricultural land' The proposed modifications will ensure that consideration is given to the impact of the proposed development on agricultural land.

-Table 10.2: Screenii ng the Proposed Changes - South Cambridgeshire Local Plan 113 Policy or plan reference Proposed Change and reason for change SA screening Main modification required to ensure that the plan is consistent with changes to national planning policy.
-Policy CC/4 Sustainable Design Revise wording of section 1 of Policy CC/4 as follows: All new residential developments must achieve as a minimum the equivalent of Code for This policy was subject to SA and this is reported in the South Cambridgeshire Local Plan Submission SA report Part
+Main modification required to ensure that the plan is consistent with changes to national planning policy.
+Policy CC/4 Sustainable Design Revise wording of section 1 of Policy CC/4 as follows: All new residential developments must achieve as a minimum-the equivalent of Code for Sustainable Homes Level 4 for water efficiency (105 litres per person per day) This policy was subject to SA and this is reported in the South Cambridgeshire Local Plan Submission SA report Part